erwinheitzman/webdriverio-workshop/README.md

 ## Running end-to-end tests

+First start a dev server to test against and make sure you have a working internet connection for tests that do not use the example site.
+Change your directory to one of the setups that have already been created for you called either `e2e-wdio-cucumber-typescript|e2e-wdio-jasmine|e2e-wdio-mocha`.
-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm test` to execute the end-to-end tests via [WebdriverIO](http://www.webdriver.io/).

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more information checkout one of following link or contact me directly.